restfulapi/intro-restful-api-slides/restful-api-overview.md

-###An API Strategy
+###Our API Strategy
 <br />
-We've captured best practices within an [API Strategy](http://m037138.ellucian.com:8082/job/Ellucian%20API%20Strategy%20Documentation/HTML_Report) document.
+We've captured best practices within an [API Strategy](http://m037138.ellucian.com:8082/job/Ellucian%20API%20Strategy%20Documentation/HTML_Report) document.<br />
-_(This isn't our 'invention' but simply a gathering of best practices and insights from across the web.)_
+<small>_(This isn't our 'invention' but simply a gathering of best practices and insights from across the web.)_</small>

 Provides additional guidance beyond the fundamentals

 - HTTP Status codes for various scenarios
-- Custom media types
+- Standard and Custom media types
-  - (e.g., 'application/vnd.hedtech.v2+json')
 - Versioning an API
 - Representations (JSON and XML)
 - Resources and nested resources